niemopen/ntac-admin/project-notes/docs/information-model-v1.0-pn01/information-model-v1.0.md

 ## 3.2 Information Model

-An alternate approach to designing a technology-neutral modeling formalism is to model the information used by applications to satisfy user requirements, as opposed to modeling NIEM XSD and translating that to other data formats.
+Another technology-neutral modeling approach is to model the information used by applications rather than generalizing NIEM XSD to additional data formats.
+The distinction is illustrated in the NIEM interoperability diagram -- XSD and CMF model the IEPs exchanged between applications while an information model defines application state independently of IEPs.

 ![Interoperability](interoperability.jpg)

-As the NIEM interoperability diagram illustrates, messages (IEPs) are exchanged between applications running on systems.
-Source and consumer users interact with applications through user interfaces, not directly with message data.
-Information models directly define the application state required to support the required user interfaces, and only indirectly the messages used to communicate that state.
-An IM supports messages in any data format that can represent a small set of information types, including unnamed data formats such as "bits in boxes" diagrams used to define the TCP/IP packets that carry all Internet communication.
+As the diagram shows, messages are exchanged between applications running on systems.
+Users interact with applications through user interfaces, not through IEP data.
+Information models define the application state required to support the required user interfaces, and messages are serialized representations of that state.

-Application state defined by an information model is independent of the data formats used to communicate it, and thus information can be losslessly converted across all supported data formats.
-This allows a message to be displayed in verbose formats familiar to developers such as XML and JSON, but transmitted using formats such as CBOR, Avro, Protobuf or Thrift that are optimized for performance, once serialization rules for the core information types are defined for each format.
+Application state is independent of the data formats used to communicate it, which is equivalent to saying that messages can be losslessly converted among all supported data formats.
+This allows a message to be displayed in a verbose format such as XML or JSON that is meaningful to developers but communicated using using a performance-optimized format such as CBOR, Avro, Protobuf or Thrift.

 ![Serialization](asg-serialization.jpg)